 All of the centers offer services for parents, such as Parent Cafés that provide space for parents on campus, and Parents as Partners groups to welcome families as leaders and advocates.

 Pre-K 4 SA is preparing young children to be part of the transformation of a world-class workforce in San Antonio within a generation.
-The program has a direct benefit for the 2,000 four-year-old students who attend prekindergarten at the centers each year, and has broader impacts on the early childhood education centers that receive grants and the teachers who receive professional development and training.
+This San Antonio preschool program has a direct benefit for the 2,000 four-year-old students who attend prekindergarten at the centers each year, and has broader impacts on the early childhood education centers that receive grants and the teachers who receive professional development and training.
 If this sounds like a good opportunity for your family, we recommend that you apply online.
-Even if your children are not eligible, please help spread the word about how Pre-K 4 SA is strengthening the next generation of San Antonio citizens.
+Even if your children are not eligible, please help spread the word about how the program is strengthening the next generation of San Antonio citizens.

 Charter Moms Chats

-Dr. Baray joined in 2016 bringing more than 25 years of education experience to the program.
+Dr. Sarah Baray joined Pre-K 4 SA in 2016, bringing more than 25 years of education experience to the program.
 Before joining, Dr. Baray was a professor at Texas State University where she directed the Ph.D. in School Improvement program and served as a researcher and instructor in the Educational and Community Leadership program.
 Prior to Texas State, Dr. Baray worked in the Austin Independent School District, serving in various roles including teacher, principal, and district administrator.

 Dr. Baray holds a Ph.D. in Executive Public School Leadership from the University of Texas at Austin, where she also earned Master of Education and Bachelor of Science degrees.
 Her research interests center on policies and practices related to educational equity.
 As a scholar-practitioner, Dr. Baray utilizes research to inform practice, particularly as it relates to the role of high-quality early learning in educational outcomes.
 Dr. Baray has authored dozens of articles and book chapters and provided extensive professional development to help educators become more culturally responsive.